alyssa-nicole-tech/alyssanicoletech-cyberstar/README.md

 I am Alyssa Nicole.
 I use a multi-disciplinary foundation in Applied Graduate Research, Cognitive Science, UX Design, Python-Programming Language, Natural Language Processing, and Machine Learning Applications to think in layers of LLM inference.
 I use Python programs as connectors, Transformers as engines, and data as curriculum to execute tasks in the LLM training pipeline.
 My GitHub is for housing LLM code executions, and metrics.

-A Snapshot of my LLM Pipeline
+A Snapshot of my LLM Engineering Pipeline

-Phase 1: Data
+Phase 1 - LLM Data Engineering

+DATA CURATION
-DATA CURATION: Raw media sources are identified in storage containers, web domains, public databases, or datasets
+Raw media sources are identified in web domains, databases, or published datasets
+                                     V
+DATA INGESTION

-DATA INGESTION: Raw media files are extracted ->converted into text ->saved in a cloud storage warehouse
+Raw media files are extracted ->converted into text ->saved in a cloud storage warehouse V
+DATA CLEANING

-DATA CLEANING & STRUCTURING: Warehouse files are cleaned & structured in Python or SQL Environments
+Warehouse files are cleaned & structured in Python or SQL Environments V
+DATA LABELING

-DATA LABELING: Python & SQL datasets are merged together into one dataset and labeled for LLM training
+Python & SQL datasets are merged together into one dataset and labeled for LLM training
+                                     V

-Phase 2: LLM Training
+Phase 2 - LLM Training

-LLM-DATA INTEGRATION: % of Dataset is integrated in Transformer Training Sessions as curriculum-examples
+LLM TRAINING INTEGRATION: % of dataset is integrated in Transformer Training Sessions as curriculum-examples
+                                     V

-Phase 3: LLM Pre-Deployment
+Phase 3 - LLM Post Training

-LLM-DATA EVALUATION: % of Dataset is used for testing the LLM on acquisition of training goals before containerization, deployment, and RAG integration
+LLM-DATA EVALUATION: % of dataset is used for evaluating the LLM on acquisition of training goals